Commercial Trucking Regulations to Prevent Accidents

 If commercial truck drivers or their employers violate Texas truck safety regulations, they are liable to pay damages.
 Victims of commercial truck accidents often have medical bills and several other expenses due to the accident.
 Our accident lawyers at The Stephens Law Firm are experts in legal cases involving commercial truck accidents.
 We will thoroughly investigate your case to ensure that you receive the compensation you deserve.
 Our legal experts identify the cause and determine whether the truck driver is at fault due to negligence or lack of compliance.
-If you were part of a commercial vehicle accident, call The Stephens Law Firm at 281-623-1701.
-Our team is available 24 hours a day, seven days a week.
+If you were part of a commercial vehicle accident, call an automobile accident law firm in Houston Texas that’s available 24 hours a day, seven days a week.

 Types of Trucking Accidents We Handle in West Houston and Across Texas: